Atomic lock-free linked list

 }

-// signal that the reader can now use this node
+// signal that the readers can now use this node

 }